alpinelinux/aports/CODINGSTYLE.md

 ### Variable Names

 * Lower-case, with underscores to separate words.
-Prefix all non-metadata variables with an underscore character.
+Prefix all non-metadata non-local variables with an underscore character.

 ### Use Local Variables